Why Serbia?

 Annual & Monthly Salary Breakdown

-Approximate gross figures based on 2024 averages.
-Net take-home depends on income tax (10–15%) and social security deductions.
+Approximate gross figures based on 2024 national averages.
+Net take-home depends on income tax (10–15%) and social security contributions.

 700